jsummers/deark/readme.txt

       -opt font:charsperrow=<n>
          The number of characters per row, when rendering a font to a bitmap -opt font:tounicode=<0|1>
-         Try to convert the font to Unicode
-  -h, -?, -help:
+         Try to convert the font to Unicode (experimental; may not work) -h, -?, -help:
      Print the help message.
   -version